Medical Abortion (At-Home Abortion)

 - Heating pad can help with the cramps.

 - You may experience nausea, vomiting, diarrhea, fever, chills, or feel tired.
-These symptoms usually last a short time and stop on their own.
+These symptoms usually last only a short time and stop on their own.
 Everyone’s experience and comfort levels will be different.

 - You may take 600 to 800 mg Ibuprofen for pain management